QwantResearch/cozy-stack/docs/fulltext.md

 > In bleve today numeric fields are very expensive to index, as they are optimized for later doing numeric range searches.
 But, this optimization means that numeric fields can take up to 16x the space of text field with a single term.
 This is something we hope to improve in the future, but for now it means you have to be very selective about including numeric fields.
 Having lots of numeric fields means the index will be quite large (and consequently slow).

+Additionally, we set the `indexMapping.DefaultAnalyzer` so that if we make a query without specifying which field to compare with, it will be this analyzer that will be used.

 ### Language Detection

 We use a [FastText](https://fasttext.cc) model ([lid.176.ftz](https://fasttext.cc/docs/en/language-identification.html)), to detect the language of a document.